Photo by Michael W. May

 Ensure data is shared in a machine-readable format (i.e., not pdf, not csv, not RSS) so that sharing is easy and automated

-We need your help to refine the standard for the automated exchange of recreational water quality data.
+We are always looking for input to refine the standard for the automated exchange of recreational water quality data.

 About the Open Data Standard for Recreational Water Quality Project